Expert dental care in Thailand, coordinated for you

 • Procedure takes as little as 5–10 minutes with immediate mobility improvement

-• Best for: patients of all ages — the least invasive option with the fastest recovery
+• Best for: patients of all ages.
+The least invasive option with the fastest recovery

 Conventional Scalpel Frenectomy